COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 In early 2021, Chip and Karen Chaikin pledged $250,000 to the Institute for H.O.P.E.™ for the creation and management of the Anita Chaikin Band Aid Fund.
-The fund, named in memory of Anita Chaikin Schvimer, their mother and mother-in-law, is designed to assist eligible patients on a case-by-case basis with living expenses.
+The fund, named in memory of Anita Chaikin Schvimer, their mother and mother-in-law, is designed to assist eligible patients on a case-by-case basis with immediate basic needs (food, transportation, housing and other social services, for example).

 The gift honors the care that Anita, who passed away in 2011, received at MetroHealth.
 The Chaikins were struck by the level of compassionate and empathetic care she received at the end of her life.
 It was the best medical experience they had, even though it was one of the saddest times of their lives, they said.